xxsimoxx/codepotent-update-manager/README.md

 1. Copy the `UpdateClient.class.php` file (from the Update Manager plugin) into your plugin's file structure.
 1. Set `namespace` to a unique value; line 22.
 1. Set `UPDATE_SERVER` to the URL where your _Update Manager_ plugin is installed; line 25.
+1. Set `USE_DIRECTORY` to `true` to skip loading the class starting from ClassicPress v.2; line 30.
-1. Set `SECURE_SOURCE` to the starting part of the URL of the updated zip file if you want to add an extra layer of security; line 30.
+1. Set `SECURE_SOURCE` to the starting part of the URL of the updated zip file if you want to add an extra layer of security; line 35.
 See line 236 to understand how check is done.
-1. Set `UPDATE_TYPE` to 'plugin'; line 33.
+1. Set `UPDATE_TYPE` to `plugin` or `theme`; line 38.
 1. Use `require_once('/path/to/UpdateClient.class.php')` in your plugin's primary PHP file to run the update client.

 ### Creating an Update Endpoint for a Plugin